Table of Contents

 SFTP/FTP Upload Files Permissions:

-This step is only for those having there project under development and who wants to keep uploading files using SFTP or FTP, so basically you need to own files and folders from the project so that you can have rights to modify and also keep in mind you means the user your are going to use for login e.g. root or ubuntu.
+This step is only for those having their project under development and who wants to keep uploading files using SFTP or FTP, so basically you need to own files and folders from the project so that you can have rights to modify and also keep in mind you mean the user you are going to use for login e.g., root or ubuntu.

 Simply add your user to the group: